luusluus/compobench/README.md

 ```

 ## Testing a composition
-Go into one of the composition directories.
+Go into one of the composition directories and call the client script.
 For example:
 ```
 cd compositions/sync-function-sequence
 python3 client.py